CompewterTutor/Hoast/llm_brain/MEMORY.md

 - System tray functionality implemented with a basic menu
 - TypeScript type declarations added for dependencies
 - Application icons implemented for all platforms (macOS, Windows, Linux)
+- Testing framework set up with Jest
+- Hosts file parser service implemented with type definitions
+  - Can read and parse hosts files into structured data
+  - Detects enabled/disabled (commented) entries
+  - Preserves formatting and comments
+  - Comprehensive tests implemented for all functionality

 ## Tech Stack
 - **Framework**: Electron with Electron Forge